What Is a Distributed Workforce? The Complete Guide for 2026

 Benefits of a distributed workforce

-Organizations adopt distributed work for compelling reasons that impact both the bottom line and employee experience.
+Organizations adopt distributed work for compelling reasons that affect both the bottom line and employee experience.

 Access to a global talent pool